ke177409/Product-Analysis/README.md

 * Regularly update film inventory based on customer demographics and behavior.
 *
 ## The Learning Experience
-Learning and using SQL was the biggest challenge in this project.
-I overcame this challenge by researching different SQL queries, studying the syntax intricacies, and valuable practice sessions with my mentor.
-Once I understood how to apply common table expressions and subqueries, I was able to develop more complex variables that provided useful information in my analysis.
+This project involved a lot of troublehshooting and practice with my mentor.
+Common table expressions and subqueries were one of the biggest challenges, but allowed me to create variables that provided useful information in my analysis.

 ## Dataset
 *Rockbuster Stealth LLC* [Data Set].
 CareerFoundry. https://github.com/ke177409/Product-Analysis/blob/main/Rockbuster.zip